serverkit/serverkit/README.md

 ## Resource
 A resource is a statement of configuration policy that describes the desired state for an item.

+### Attributes
+Each resource has different attributes along with its type.
+By default, all types of resource can or must have the following attributes:

+- type - what type this resource represents (required)
+- check_script - pass shell script to override the `#check` phase
+- recheck_script - pass shell script to override the `#recheck` phase (runned after `#apply`)
+- id - change resource identifier used in log, and also used for `notify`
+- notify - specify an Array of handler ids that should be applied after changed

 ### Type
 A resource must have a type attribute.
 Currently the following types are available: